 CU-NP.
 Since acquiring our rights to CU-NP in June 2008, we have incurred a total of approximately \$0.6 million through December 31, 2011.
-CU-NP has only undergone preclinical studies and has yet to be studied in humans.
-Based on our current development plans for CU-NP, we anticipate that we will expend a minimal amount on external development costs until we have obtained significant additional capital.
+All development of CU-NP is on hold pending the results of our efforts to pursue strategic alternatives for the Company.